-6Monotherapies refer to non-combination drug therapies that often lead to the development of drug resistance.
+5Monotherapies refer to non-combination drug therapies that often lead to the development of drug resistance.
 While there are likely many factors that contribute to the emergence and spread of resistance, the use of oral artemisinins alone, as monotherapy, is thought to be an important driver because when treated with an oral artemisinin-based monotherapy, patients may discontinue treatment prematurely following the rapid disappearance of malaria symptoms.
 This results in incomplete treatment, and such patients still have persistent parasites in their blood.
 Without a second drug given as part of a combination (as is provided with an ACT), these resistant parasites survive and can be passed on to a mosquito and then another person.

-The primary goal of PFD malaria programs since mid-2010, including the latest GFATM SSF-Phase II grant, from April 1st, 2013 through June 30th, 2015, has been to move towards pre-elimination of malaria across Cambodia with special efforts to contain artemisinin resistant P. falciparum malaria.
-In order to do so, PFD has been working extensively with the MMPs and forest-goers, who are at the highest risk for contracting both types of malaria, and contributing negatively to the spreading of the multi-drug resistant Pf parasites.
-Despite over a decade long decrease in malaria prevalence and incidence rates in Cambodia, the 2009 Cambodia Containment Survey reported that the prevalence of malaria among mobile populations is significantly higher than the national rates of the general population.
-For instance, 'forest-goers', a sub-group of the MMP population, were reported to have the highest malaria prevalence rates with 4.1% by microscopy and 11.4% by PCR7, stressing the importance of working to improve the health conditions of this PFD target group as a component of moving toward a nation-wide pre-elimination period.8
+falciparum malaria.
+In order to do so, PFD has been working extensively with the MMPs and forestgoers, who are at the highest risk for contracting both types of malaria, and contributing negatively to the spreading of the multi-drug resistant Pf parasites.
+Despite more than a decade long decrease in malaria prevalence and incidence rates in Cambodia, the 2009 Cambodia Containment Survey reported that the prevalence of malaria among mobile populations is significantly higher than the national rates of the general population.
+For instance, 'forest-goers', a sub-group of the MMP population, were reported to have the highest malaria prevalence rates with 4.1% by microscopy and 11.4% by PCR6, stressing the importance of working to improve the health conditions of this PFD target group as a component of moving toward a nation-wide pre-elimination period.7

-Over the years, PFD program beneficiaries have included students and teachers receiving School Health Education; villagers and other community members receiving training through Information, Education and Communication (IEC) / Behavior Change Communication (BCC) programs throughout five provinces of Cambodia: Kratie, Stung Treng, Koh Kong, Kampot and Mondulkiri, and MMPs in Koh Kong and Kratie Provinces.
+Over the years, PFD program beneficiaries have included students and teachers receiving School Health Education; villagers and other community members receiving training through Information, Education and Communication (IEC) / Behavior Change Communication (BCC) programs throughout eleven provinces of Cambodia: Kratie, Stung Treng, Koh Kong, Kampot, Mondulkiri, Pursat, Kampong Chhnang, Kampong Speu, Takeo, Preah Sihanouk and Kep, and MMPs in Koh Kong and Kratie Provinces.
 In addition, PFD's work with GFATM funding has benefitted our local partners including the Provincial Malaria Units (PMU), district level MOH, commune councils (CC), health center management committees (HCMC), village development committees, referral hospitals (RH), health centers (HC), and health posts.